ikcDevelopment/eagleHub/readme.md

 Viajes	                    501050	601050	    701050
 Papel	                    501051	601051	    701051

+Read the annotations in postman.
+Because of the way I design the endpoints the user is going to be able to run most of the requirements, simplified in just one end point.

 I simplified the endpoint to register any kind of emissions ** addEmission()  ** using next class:
     `public class EmissionRequest {
         int month;